 How a Water Cooling Loop Works

 Water has a higher specific heat capacity and thermal conductivity than air.
-As such, it is 2-10 times (depending on the situation and the setup) more efficient in transporting heat away from heat sources such as computer CPUs, graphics cards, chipsets, hard drives, and others.
-The liquid flows through water blocks, which are directly connected to heat sources, and then through the tubing to the radiator with fans, where it is efficiently cooled.
-The pump pushes the liquid through the system, repeating the cooling cycle over and over to allow computer components to perform at an optimal level constantly.
+As such, it is 2-10 times (depending on the situation and the setup) more efficient in transporting heat away from heat sources such as computer CPUs, graphics cards, chipsets, hard drives, etc. The liquid flows through water blocks, which are directly connected to heat sources, and then through the tubing to the radiator with fans, where it is efficiently cooled.
+The pump pushes the liquid through the system, repeating the cooling cycle over and over to allow computer components to perform at levels constantly.
 You can find more details in the How Liquid Cooling Works section of our website.

-Although the term water cooling is often used for liquid cooling systems, it is not actually pure water that runs through them.
-We use purpose-made coolants based on water (with special additives), which bring many crucial benefits to a water cooling loop.
+Although the term “water cooling” is often used for liquid cooling systems, it is not actually pure water that runs through them.
+We use water-based purpose-made coolants (with special additives), which bring many crucial benefits to a water cooling loop.
 Quality coolants have a high thermal capacity, low viscosity, and low cost while also being non-toxic and chemically inert to prevent corrosion.
-You can read our Coolant Maintenance blog for more information on the crucial functions coolants perform in liquid cooling loops.
+You can read our Coolant Maintenance blog post for more information on the crucial functions coolants perform in liquid cooling loops.

 Color coolant in an EK liquid cooling loop.

-Complex physics in the form of fluid dynamics are behind liquid cooling.
-But the good news is that we have studied it in great depth when designing our high-performance liquid cooling solutions so that you don’t have to.
-If you are nonetheless interested in the matter, we encourage you to look into fluid dynamics in greater detail.
+Complex physics in the form of fluid dynamics is behind the liquid cooling concept.
+But the good news is that we have studied it in great depth when designing our high-performance liquid cooling solutions so you don’t have to.
+If, however, you are interested in the matter, we encourage you to look into fluid dynamics in greater detail.
 For this article’s purpose, it is enough to say that turbulent flow is better for cooling efficiency than laminar flow.
-The latter creates a thin insulator layer close to the walls of the tubing and consequently decreases cooling effectiveness.
+The latter creates a thin insulator layer close to the tubing walls, consequently decreasing cooling effectiveness.
 This is why we intentionally increase the turbulence with proper flow rate and use jet plates or other turbulators in our water blocks.

-We have already mentioned that liquid cooling is more efficient than air cooling due to the cooling medium’s higher thermal conductivity.
-This brings amazing additional benefits such as higher overclocking potentials and improved performance, lifespan, and reliability of PC components.
-It also explains why liquid cooling is the first choice of more and more modern PC users.
-Gamers, graphic content creators, data scientists, cryptocurrency miners, and many others all seek high performance and reliability of use, making water cooling the better solution for their needs.
+We’ve already mentioned that liquid cooling is more efficient than air cooling due to water having higher thermal conductivity.
+This brings amazing additional benefits such as higher overclocking potentials and improved performance, lifespan, maximum boost time, and reliability of PC components.
+It also explains why liquid cooling is the first choice of an increasing number of modern PC users.
+Gamers, graphic content creators, data scientists, cryptocurrency miners, and many others seek high performance and reliability, making water cooling the better solution for their needs.